Negative gearing is a term that is often heard in the news, but it can be confusing to understand.

-Negative Gearing is an investment strategy which involves purchasing a property that has holding costs, usually interest and depreciation greater than the rental income it generates.
-This means you are making a loss, but with negative gearing, the loss in income can be claimed as a tax deduction.
+Negative Gearing is an investment strategy that involves purchasing a property that has holding costs greater than the rental income it generates.
+While this means you are making a loss, you can claim the loss in income as a tax deduction.

-The entire strategy relies on using leverage and increasing property asset values, to offset losses made from holding the property while negatively geared.
+A property investment strategy based on negative gearing relies on increasing property values to offset the losses made from holding the property.

 Negative Gearing vs. Positive Gearing – What’s the Difference?

-Negative Gearing means you are paying more interest, and costs than the rental income you are receiving – and positive gearing means the exact opposite.
+Negative Gearing means you are paying more interest and costs than the rental income you are receiving.

-Positive Gearing is when the interest and total costs of your property are less than the income you make giving you a profit each month!
+Positive Gearing is the opposite – it’s when the interest and total costs of your property are less than the income you make, which gives you a profit each month.

-Let’s walk through a simple example, of someone renting a unit out with the following income, and expenses.
+Let’s walk through a simple example of someone who owns a unit that is negatively geared.
+Sandra is renting out an apartment.

 |Annual Income||Annual Expenses|